 Penne pasta that is made from a whole-grain brown rice.
 Made without many common allergens such as milk and eggs.
 Is USDA-certified, kosher, and non-GMO.
 Does not have any additives.

 Good texture.
-Similar to wheat pasta in look.
+Similar to wheat pasta in appearance.
 Easy to digest without gluten.
 No added sugar.
 Not slimy.
-Still good cold.
-Works well for pasta salads.
+Still good cold, and works well for pasta salads.

 Just like regular pasta, this will not taste good if it's overcooked.
 Best to undercook it just slightly.

 Good for folks watching their carbs as well as people needing a gluten-free option.
 Tastes a lot like regular pasta.
 Lots of fiber and protein.
 Good taste.
 Low glycemic index.